lmansilla92/conflict-resolution/README.md

 # conflict-resolution

-## This is a sub-heading created on Github
+## This is a subheading created locally.

-All this content added in the README file has been added from my remote GitHub repository.
+All of this content added to the readmile file has been added from my local Git responsitory.